Healthdirect Free Australian health advice you can count on.

 • use your local health service more, instead of travelling for treatment

-• take advantage of any outreach services in your area
+• access any outreach services in your area

 Read more about healthcare options and Australia's healthcare system.